Major: Associate in Arts and Associate in Science

-Matthew Brousil, who graduated from Lyons Township High School, chose College of DuPage after receiving a scholarship to the Glen Ellyn institution.
+After graduating from Lyons Township High School, Matthew Brousil chose College of DuPage when he received a scholarship to the Glen Ellyn institution.

 “During my first year, I was just feeling my way around and getting a handle on the atmosphere,” he said.
 “But I knew how important it was to get involved with other students and learn from their perspectives.”

 Brousil became a member of the Honors Program, Living Leadership Program, the Student Leadership Council and the Endowment for Future Generations.
 His participation in the Study Abroad program in Costa Rica would impact his future career choice, while he was equally impressed with the knowledge and support of his instructors, including Casey Slott, associate professor of Speech; Richard Jarman, professor of Chemistry; and Michelle Moore, professor of English.

 It was Moore who told him about Evergreen State College in the state of Washington.